 In Panel B, we explore alternative definitions of CoBAR.
-In row 1, we control for the UMD factor (Carhart, 1997) when computing CoBAR.
-In row 2, we control for both large- and small-cap HML (Cremers, Petajisto, and Zitzewitz, 2013) when computing CoBAR.
-In row 3, we control for the Fama-French (2015) five factor model that adds profitability and investment to their three-factor model.
+In row 1, we control for the up-minus-down (UMD) factor (Carhart 1997) when computing CoBAR.
+In row 2, we control for both large- and small-cap high minus low (HML) (Cremers et al. 2013) when computing CoBAR.
+In row 3, we control for the Fama and French (2015) five-factor model that adds profitability and investment to their three-factor model.
 In row 4, we control for the Fama-French five factors and Carhart's momentum factor.
 In row 5, we control for the Fama-French five factors, momentum factor, and the lottery factor from Bali et al. (2017).
 In row 6, we perform the entire analysis on an industry-adjusted basis by sorting stocks into beta deciles within industries.
-In row 7, we instead measure the correlation between the high and low-beta portfolios, with a low correlation indicating high arbitrage activity.
+In row 7, we instead measure the correlation between the high- and low-beta portfolios, with a low correlation indicating high arbitrage activity.
 Throughout these robustness tests, we continue to find that the security market line moves with our various measures of beta-arbitrage capital.